skx/marionette/README.md

   * We run it only after the directory is created.
   * Because the directory-creation triggers the notification only when the rule changes (i.e. the directory goes from being "absent" to "present").

+You'll note that any module which is followed by the token `triggered` will __only__ be executed when it is triggered by name.
+If there is no `notify` key referring to that rule it will __never__ be executed.

 # Module Types

 We have a small number of primitives at the moment implemented in 100% pure golang.

-Adding new primitives as plugins is described later in this document.
+Adding [new modules as plugins](#adding-modules) is possible, and contributions for various purposes are most welcome.